w4rc0n/Icinga-2-Provisioner/README.md

 {%- endif %}
 ```
 The above will check if icinga2 has already been configured on the host in question using a grain called `icinga2_installed`, and stop if it has been.
 If it hasn't been, it will run the provisioning and then set the `icinga2_installed` grain to `True` to avoid re-provisoning.
+After it has run the provisioning, it will remove the script from the host.

  If you would like to run the script manually on a host, you may do so:
-  - `python3 I2provisioner.py -d host.example.com -k HostTemplateAPIKey`
+  - `./I2provisioner.py -d host.example.com -k HostTemplateAPIKey`